firespring/givesource/README.md

 ![Logo](https://github.com/firespring/givesource/wiki/images/givesource-logo-colors-on-dark.png)

-Givesource is a platform designed to help foundations manage Giving Day events by allowing participating nonprofits to easily create a page and take donations.
+Givesource® is a platform designed to help foundations manage Giving Day events by allowing participating nonprofits to easily create a page and take donations.
-Leveraging Amazon Web Services, Givesource was built using a serverless architecture to support high site traffic and donor activity.
+Leveraging Amazon Web Services, Givesource® was built using a serverless architecture to support high site traffic and donor activity.
 This means you have unlimited capacity to help nonprofits fundraise and grow your community without managing expensive servers.

 ## Features